Moto Service Station

 Moto Road Signs

 Moto has its own system of signs within its service station grounds.
 Few of the signs follow the standard Highway Code system for warnings, prohibitions and positive instructions.
 In fact, many of Moto’s signs use the Highway Code’s visual clues in precisely the opposite way from their normal meanings.
-There is an amusing dissection of Moto’s bizarre signage system at http://www.cbrd.co.uk/indepth/motoservices/.
+There is an amusing dissection of Moto’s bizarre signage system at http://www.cbrd.co.uk/indepth/motoservices/ (Update: the link is no longer live).

 Facilities